Iowa attorney general not finished with audit that's holding up contraception money for rape victims

 “As a part of her top-down, bottom-up audit of victim assistance, Attorney General Bird is carefully evaluating whether this is an appropriate use of public funds,” said Alyssa Brouillet, Bird's communications director.
 "Until that review is complete, payment of these pending claims will be delayed.”

-The current status of the audit was first reported by the Register, which filed an open records request in October.
-After five months, Bird’s office completed the records request but declined to release the document to the Register, citing a section of Iowa Code excluding preliminary documents from public records law.
+The Register filed an open records request into the audit in October.
+After five months, Bird’s office completed the records request but declined to release any documents to the Register, citing a section of Iowa Code excluding preliminary documents from public records law.

 Federal and state law requires medical examination costs for victims of sexual assault are covered to ensure forensic evidence is collected readily and properly.
 In Iowa, costs are covered by the attorney general office’s crime victim compensation program, which is funded by state and federal criminal fines and penalties.

-Note: This story has been corrected to remove reference to a completed draft of the audit.
-The Iowa attorney general’s office says work on the audit is continuing.